liuyanguu/SHAPforxgboost/README.md

 The purpose is to create some conveniences for making these plot in R. I understand 'ggplot' is highly flexible so people always need to fine-tune here and there.
 But adding more flexibility just over-complicates the wrapped functions.
 I tried to find a balance.
 All the functions except force plot return ggplot object, it is possible to add more layers.
 The dependence plot `shap.plot.dependence` returns ggplot object if without the marginal histogram by default.

-I have built in some default labels for feature names, you could also supply features labels as a list named `new_labels`, the functions will use this list and label accordingly.
+I have built in some default labels for feature names, you could also supply features labels as a list named `new_labels`, the functions will use this list and label accordingly. `new_labels` is an object default to `NULL`.
 Another option is you can always overwrite the labels on the ggplot by adding `labs` layer to the ggplot object.

 Please refer to this blog for more examples and discussion on SHAP values in R, why use SHAP, and comparison to Gain:
 [SHAP visualization for XGBoost in R](https://liuyanguu.github.io/post/2019/07/18/visualization-of-shap-for-xgboost/)